sachinj56/Food-Delivery-Website/README.md

 ## Key Requirements:

 * A user-friendly interface that allows customers to easily browse menus and place orders.
-* Integration with various payment systems(Stripe/Paytm pay) to allow customers to pay online.
+* Integration with payment systems(razorpay) to allow customers to pay online.
 * Fully responsive website so that customers can also order using their mobile devices.
 * Secure and encrypted data storage for customer information and payment details, using MongoDB.
 * Option for customers to leave ratings and reviews for restaurants and food items.